dataloop-ai/dtlpy-documentation/docs_build/tutorials_templates/task_workflows/quality_control/chapter.md

 ## Honeypot Tasks

 Read more about Honeypot Tasks [here](https://docs.dataloop.ai/docs/qualification-honeypot#honeypot).
-.

 Honeypot tasks are designed for continuous monitoring of annotators' performance during their regular work by planting items with known ground truth among raw data.
 These tasks help assess annotators' accuracy and ensure ongoing quality control.
-There must be a `/honeypot` folder in the root of the dataset with the annotated items (that will be randomly cloned to the different assignments)
+**NOTE** There must be a `/honeypot` folder in the root of the dataset with the annotated items (that will be randomly cloned to the different assignments).

 ### Example: